chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 ## Tutorial_3_2_PromptWithContextAndRagWithEmbeddingModel
 - Use OpenAI embedding model to generate embeddings
+- Try
+  - Use embedding model to even generate embeddings of use prompt & then search for similarity.

 ## Tutorial_4_0_PromptWithContextRagAndTools
 - Add 'Tools' so that actions can be performed.